z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

     -   Managing the nodes and their values.
     -   Enforcing the rules of a Binary Search Tree (e.g., insertion, deletion, search logic).
     -   Maintaining the integrity of the tree.
-    -   Providing metadata about operations (e.g., `traversalPath`) to assist the animation layer.
+    -   Emitting a semantic, atomic stream of `AnimationEvent` objects that describe the operation that just occurred (e.g., `{type: 'VISIT_NODE', ...}`, `{type: 'UPDATE_LAYOUT', ...}`).
 -   **Key Characteristics:**
     -   **Purity:** This class has **no knowledge** of anything visual.
 It does not know about coordinates (x, y), colors, highlights, or animations.
 It is a pure, reusable data structure implementation.
-    -   **Immutability:** Operations like `insert` and `delete` do not modify the existing tree.
-Instead, they return a *new* instance of the `BinarySearchTree` class representing the state after the operation.
-This is crucial for React's state management and makes tracking changes predictable.
+    -   **Stateful but Controlled:** Operations like `insert` and `delete` modify the tree's internal state.
+This is a deliberate design choice for the V2 architecture to simplify the complex pointer manipulations required for deletion.

 ### 2. The Animation Producer Layer (The "How")

--   **File:** `src/lib/animation/bst-animation-producer.ts`
+-   **File:** `src/lib/animation/snapshot-generator.ts`
--   **Role:** This layer acts as a translator between the abstract data structure and the concrete visual representation.
-It is the most complex part of the architecture.
+-   **Role:** This layer acts as a translator between the abstract data structure events and the concrete visual representation.
+It is the "director" of the animation.
 -   **Responsibilities:**
     -   **Layout Calculation:** It uses the `dagre` library to calculate the `x` and `y` coordinates for each node in the tree, turning the abstract structure into a visual layout.
+This happens whenever it receives an `UPDATE_LAYOUT` event.
-    -   **Animation Step Generation:** It contains functions (`generateInsertSteps`, `generateDeleteSteps`, etc.) that take a "before" and "after" state of the `BinarySearchTree` and produce a detailed, step-by-step array of `AnimationStep` objects.
-This is where the logic for visual effects like traversals, fade-ins, and highlights is defined.
+    -   **Animation Step Generation:** It takes the stream of `AnimationEvent`s and produces a detailed, step-by-step array of `AnimationStep` objects (a "storyboard").
+It translates semantic events (`VISIT_NODE`, `HIDE_NODE`, etc.) into visual changes (setting `visitorNodeId`, adding to `invisibleNodes`, etc.).
 -   **Key Characteristics:**
     -   This layer is the bridge between the data and the UI.
 It encapsulates all the complex logic required to make an algorithm visually understandable.
 It is responsible for crafting the precise sequence of visual states that create a smooth and intuitive animation.